ElkeHanschen/project-gatsby-blog/README.md

 ### Important heads-up

-While coding the first try in one go, using `gatsby clean` inbetween more than once saved my butt.
-If errors, try that before freaking out.
+If something's fishy (weird errors in terminal), use `gatsby clean` inbetween and run `gatsby develop` again.
-Also, for the times you need to restart the server, quitting the running process with `control c` worked better than following pop-ups on localhost.
-Just so you know.
+Also, for the times you need to restart the gatsby server, quitting the running process with `control c` worked better than following pop-ups on localhost.

-### Step by step documentation what happened when - WIP
+### Tutorial Steps

 [Tutorial 1 - Project set-up](#tutorial-1)